pdf-raku/PDF-raku/README.md

 This module is primarily intended as base for higher level modules.
 It can also be used to explore or patch data in PDF or FDF files.

-It does not understand logical PDF document structure.
-It is however possible to construct simple documents and perform simple edits by direct manipulation of PDF data.
+This module understands physical data structures rather than the logical document structure.
+It is possible to construct basic documents and perform simple edits by direct manipulation of PDF data.
 You will need some knowledge of how PDF documents are structured.
 Please see 'The Basics' and 'Recommended Reading' sections below.

 Classes/roles in this tool-kit include: